shs-epocal/STM32CubeH7/Projects/STM32H743I-EVAL/Applications/LwIP/LwIP_TCP_Echo_Client/readme.txt

 At the command prompt, enter:
     C:\>echotool /p tcp /s
 where:
-    – /p transport layer protocol used for communication (TCP) – /s is the actual mode of connection (Server mode)
+    ï¿½ /p transport layer protocol used for communication (TCP) ï¿½ /s is the actual mode of connection (Server mode)

 Each time the user pushes the Tamper button of the STM32H743xI_EVAL board, an echo request is sent to the server